kurotu/vpm-catalog/src/pages/about.md

 ## Why do my packages have fewer information?

 The catalog fetches the package metadata from VPM repositories and fetches `README.md` file from the latest release zip files.
+So if your repository does not have the metadata or `README.md` file, the catalog will show fewer information.

+### Include README.md to your package zip file

+`README.md` of your package's root folder will be used to create the catalog page.

+### Fill recommended fields of package.json and repository json

-It's based on Unity Package Manager (UPM) format, so you need to provide the metadata in the `package.json` file and embed them to your repository json.
+Recommended fields are based on Unity Package Manager (UPM) format.
+You can provide the metadata in the `package.json` file and embed them to your repository json.
 See the [Unity documentation](https://docs.unity3d.com/2022.3/Documentation/Manual/upm-manifestPkg.html) for more information.

-### README.md

-Embed the `README.md` file to the root folder of your package before creating a release zip file.

-### package.json

-Following fields are recommended to be shown in the catalog page:
+Following `package.json` fields are recommended to be shown in the catalog page:

 | Field | Description |
 |---|---|